jyp/boon/README.md

   God-mode is similar to "sticky modifier keys" in principle.
 Its simplicity allows to quickly get up to speed with it.
-However, it lacks the main benefit of a true modal layer: text operators. (what vi people call a "language for text edition").
+However, it lacks the main benefit of a true modal layer: text operators. (what vi people call a "language for text editing").
 Boon integrates god-mode functionality for the C-c prefix map specifically (bound to the C key).